tonybhimani/flutter-flask-marketplace/README.md

 ## 📌 Future Plans

 - Add pagination for listings
-- Implement refresh/login token support for persistent sessions
+- ~~Implement refresh/login token support for persistent sessions~~
-- Add "log out all devices" feature
+- ~~Add "log out all devices" feature~~
-- Explore mobile (Android/iOS) builds
+- ~~Explore mobile (Android/iOS) builds~~
+➡️ Not planning to integrate these anymore — but you can find a full Flask + Flutter FCM project with those features [here](https://github.com/tonybhimani/flask-session-manager).

 ---